balderdashy/sails-docs/reference/application/application.md

 The API exposed by the [`sails.sockets.*` methods](http://sailsjs.com/documentation/reference/web-sockets/sails-sockets) is flexible enough out of the box to cover the requirements of most applications, and using them will future-proof your app against possible changes in the underlying implementation.
 However, if you are working on bringing some legacy code from a vanilla Socket.io app into your Sails app, it can be useful to talk to Socket.io directly.
 To accomplish this, Sails provides raw access to the underlying [socket.io](http://socket.io/) server instance (`io`) as `sails.io`.
 See the [Socket.io docs](http://socket.io/docs/) for more information.
 If you decide to use Socket.io directly, please proceed with care.

-> As of v0.11.4, Sails bundles `socket.io@v1.4.3` as a dependency of [sails-hook-sockets](github.com/balderdashy/sails-hook-sockets), a core hook.
+> As of the final v0.12 release, Sails bundles `socket.io@1.7.3` as a dependency of [sails-hook-sockets](github.com/balderdashy/sails-hook-sockets), a core hook.